 - In Thailand, our poultry processing facility uses recovered vegetable oils and animal fats to displace fossil fuels.

-- A fluidized bed boiler at Cargill’s facility in High River, Alberta, Canada, significantly reduces landfill waste and enables the facility to be powered using 80% renewable fuels.
-The technology also will eliminate 21,000 metric tons of fossil fuel emissions annually.
-This project makes High River the most “renewable” meat processing plant in North America.
+- A fluidized bed boiler at Cargill’s High River, Alberta, Canada facility significantly reduces landfill waste and enables the facility to be powered using nearly 50 percent renewable fuels, eliminating thousands of metric tons of fossil fuel emissions a year.

 Expanding the reach of Behavior-based Energy Management